Local Capacity Building

 Developing Researchers in Japan

 Santen's Nara Research and Development Center operates the Functional Polymer Science Laboratory established in 2005 in collaboration with Nara Institute of Science and Technology (NAIST).
 Serving as visiting professors, associate professors and collaborative research staff members, Santen's employees familiar with this field of specialty teach students who aim to become researchers.
-So far, this laboratory has produced 14 master's degree graduates and two PhD degree graduates
+So far, this laboratory has produced 15 master's degree graduates and four PhD degree graduates

 In the laboratory